mendix/docs/refguide6/offline.md

 ### Microflows

 Without a server to process all the necessary logic, microflows run from the Mendix client cannot function in offline pages.
-This applies to any and all client-side microflows, from datasource microflows to on-change actions.
-Please note that all microflows run outside the scope of the client will still run.
-For instance, a before commit microflow can still be used to process complex logic, as long as the developer remains aware of the fact that it will be run on synchronization rather than initial save.
+This applies to any and all client-side microflows, from data source microflows to on-change actions.
+Please note that all microflows that are run outside the scope of the client will still run.
+For instance, a before commit microflow can still be used to process complex logic, as long as the developer remains aware of the fact that it will be run on synchronization rather than the initial save.

 ### XPath

 The database used to store data on your mobile device for offline use does not support complex queries.
-As such, the XPath setting is disallowed on all widgets accessible through the offline device profile.
+As such, the XPath setting is disallowed on all the widgets accessible through the Offline Device profile.
 Alternatively, the simple constraints found in the database data source can be used, as well as modeling complex queries using entity access.

-### Data sources
+### Data Sources

-Only the database datasource is allowed offline, due in part to the restrictions on both XPath and microflows described above.
+Only the database data source is allowed offline, due in part to the restrictions on both XPath and microflows described above.

 ### Search

-Because our search behavior relies on database queries, searching it is currently not available to offline grids and list views.
+Because our search behavior relies on database queries, searching is currently not available to offline grids and list views.

-### Data manipulation
+### Data Manipulation

 To simplify the synchronization process, offline pages only support the creation of new objects.
 Objects imported from the online database can be viewed but not changed.
 Objects can only be edited in the period between creation and synchronization.

-### Autonumbers and calculated attributes
+### Autonumbers and Calculated Attributes

-Both autonumbers and calculated attributes require server intervention and are, as such, disallowed.
+Both autonumbers and calculated attributes require server intervention, and are therefore disallowed.
 Objects with these attribute types can still be viewed and created offline, but the attributes themselves cannot be displayed.

 ### Files